 These are the 7 major sins.

-One thing that needs to be kept in mind is any sin, whether minor or major has repercussions onto one’s soul.
+One thing that needs to be kept in mind is any sin, whether minor or major has repercussions on one’s soul.
 It slowly spoils it, diverting it from the word of Allah and enlightenment pushing it into darkness.
-This leads to restlessness, depression and to more sins.
+This leads to restlessness, depression, and to more sins.
 Controlling one’s nafs is the real challenge for a Muslim in this temporary world.

 There are two types of shirk.